Planning Division Fees: 2021 Fees

 Architectural Review Board (ARB)

-The Architectural Review Board reviews modifications to any site or structure within the limits of the Architectural Review District (Dublin Historic District) in addition to any properties identified in Appendix G of the Zoning Code.
-Modifications include plans to construct, alter, demolish, or change the exterior of any structure (windows, doors, siding, exterior paint colors, etc.).
-Site improvements such as parking lots, fencing, extensive landscaping, and signs also require ARB review and approval.
-The Board typically meets on the fourth Wednesday of each month at the Dublin Municipal Building, 5200 Emerald Parkway at 6:30 p.m., unless otherwise advertised.
+The Architectural Review Board reviews modifications to any site or structure within the limits of the Historic District in addition to any outlying historic properties identified in Appendix G of the Zoning Code.
+Modifications under the purview of the ARB include commercial and residential plans to construct, alter, demolish, or change the exterior of any structure (windows, doors, siding, roofing, exterior paint colors, etc.).
+Site improvements such as fences, patios, parking, commercial landscaping, and signs also require ARB review and approval.
+The Board typically meets on the fourth Wednesday of each month at 6:30 p.m., unless otherwise advertised.

 Administrative Review Team (ART)